Multinationals face heftier tax hit in biggest overhaul for decades

 Apple is locked in an EU tax dispute over profits booked in Ireland which could cost the iPhone maker US$14 billion.
 Meanwhile, Google agreed last month to pay more than US$1 billion to settle a tax case in France.

-Amazon, which the European Union has told to pay about 250 million euros in back taxes to Luxembourg, said the OECD proposals were an "important step forward".
+Amazon, which the European Union has told to pay about 250 million euros (US$274 million) in back taxes to Luxembourg, said the OECD proposals were an "important step forward".

 TAX REVOLUTION